-We will receive approximately \$151.8 million of net proceeds from the sale of 7,000,000 shares of our common stock, based on the public offering price of \$22.938 per share, after deducting underwriting discounts and commissions and the estimated expenses of this offering.
-We will not receive any of the proceeds from the sale of 500,000 shares of our common stock by Amgen, the selling shareholder.
-If the underwriters' over-allotment option is exercised in full, we estimate that such net proceeds will be approximately \$176.3 million.
+We will receive approximately \$111.4 million of net proceeds from the sale of 4,000,000 shares of our common stock, based on the public offering price of \$29.50 per share, after deducting underwriting discounts and commissions and the estimated expenses of this offering.
+If the underwriters' over-allotment option is exercised in full, we estimate that such net proceeds will be approximately \$128.2 million.